 - Switches with 16 or more ports can be quite large.
 So, for home users, a switch with between five and a dozen ports is generally enough.

-- You can cascade switches, and it’s often more applicable to get multiple switches of a few ports than one with lots of ports.
+- You can cascade switches, and it’s often better to use multiple switches with a few ports than a single switch with many ports.

-- If you have an “IT” room with a patch panel, make sure you get a switch with the same number of ports as those on the panel itself, plus one more for the uplink.
+- If you have an “IT” room with a patch panel, make sure you get a switch with the same number of ports as the panel, plus one more for the uplink.

 That said, have a diagram of your network and get switches accordingly.
-You might only need a few extra ports in one room and many ports in others.
+You might need only a few extra ports in one room and many in others.

 Networking switch buying tip #2: Port type and grades